4 Strategies for Making Spiritual Resolutions to Refresh Your Faith in the New Year

 Mary Rooney Armand

 Mary is the creator and writer for the faith-based blog ButterflyLiving.org.
-Her writing has been featured on multiple Christian websites and she is the author of the book, “Identity, Understanding, and Accepting Who I am in Christ” and Life Changing Stories, a devotional collection, available on Amazon.
+Her writing is featured on multiple Christian websites.
+She is the author of, “Identity, Understanding, and Accepting Who I Am in Christ” and Life Changing Stories. a collaboration with 34 authors available on Amazon.

 path in snow-spiritual resolutions